nishkalkaranth/iecse-swacch-bharat/180905118-Aishwary-shukla.md

 3. __25__ open defecation free states/UTs
 4. __94.83%__ rural sanitation coverage & many more

-It is a politics free campaign and inspired by patriotism.
+This kind of campaign was a need of the hour, as a clean country leads to healthy citizens.
 It is launched as a responsibility of each Indian citizen to make this country a Swachh country.
 Under this campaign, another cleanliness initiative has been started by the UP CM, *Shri Yogi Adityanath* in March 2017.
 He has **banned** chewing paan, gutka and such tobacco products in all the government offices across UP.
-This abhiyan will be concluded as a tribute on **Mahatma Gandhi's 150th birthday anniversary**.
-It is challenge only possible if each and every person living in India understands this campaign as their own responsibility and try to join hands together to make it a successful mission.
+This abhiyan will be concluded as a tribute on **Mahatma Gandhi's 150th birthday anniversary** i.e. 2nd october, 2019.
+It is a challenge only possible if each and every person living in India understands this campaign as their own responsibility and try to join hands together to make it a successful mission.

 > ### Mahatma Gandhi never compromised on cleanliness.
 He gave us freedom.
 We should give him a clean India. -*Narendra Modi*
 :smile: